 There are many reasons why an individual can be inspired to become a Spanish teacher — from a chance encounter while traveling, to running into someone at your local market that you wanted to better communicate with, to wanting to help bilingual children learn at the same pace and feel just as included as children who are native English speakers.

-Veteran-founded, non-profit and fully accredited, National University is officially designated as a Hispanic-serving institution.
+Veteran-founded, non-profit, and fully accredited, National University is officially designated as a Hispanic-serving institution.
 Students from all 50 states and 65 countries participate in our educational programs, making National a truly global learning environment.

 National is home to many future educators; we are a leader in credentialing California teachers, accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the American Association of Colleges for Teacher Education (AACTE).
 Numerous NU alumni have been recognized as district and state Teacher of the Year.
 If becoming a Spanish teacher is your passion, National University’s programs can help you achieve your goal.
 If you are interested in learning more about how to become a Spanish teacher, please visit our program page.
-You can also find more information about education, teaching techniques, and other educational resources on Dr. Dickenson’s blog.